LiamLau1/Phys155Project/README.md

 # Phys155Project
-Mentoring project folder for understanding phase transitions
+Mentoring project folder for understanding phase transitions.
+Inspired by computational physics project at Cambridge part II.

 ## Goal of the project
 - Main goal is to get a feel for what phase transitions are and why they are so generally applicable.
 Hopefully you'll get a taste of physics, particular statistical mechanics, and get interested in research.